Metal Gear (mecha): Metal Gear

 TX-55 Metal Gear is the Metal Gear model's designation in the original Metal Gear game, although it is simply referred as "Metal Gear" and no particular meaning is given behind this codename.
-Within Outer Heaven, Solid Snake learns Metal Gear's weakness after rescuing creator Dr. Drago Pettrovich Madnar and his daughter Ellen Madnar.
-The player must place a certain number of plastic explosives on Metal Gear's feet in the order stated by Dr. Madnar.
-Metal Gear is stored in a room guarded by two laser cams and never actually becomes operational; the final challenge is instead a battle with Outer Heaven's mystery leader and a race against time to escape the self-destructing base.
+Within Outer Heaven, Solid Snake learns Metal Gear's weakness after rescuing creator Dr. Pettrovich (Dr. Madnar in later versions of the game) and his daughter Ellen.
+The player must place a certain number of plastic explosives on Metal Gear's feet in the order stated by Dr. Pettrovich.
+Metal Gear is stored in the 100th basement floor of the third building, inside a room guarded by two laser cams and never actually becomes operational; the final challenge is instead a battle with Outer Heaven's mystery leader and a race against time to escape the self-destructing base.

-Metal Gear D in Metal Gear 2: Solid Snake is a revision of the original Metal Gear prototype.
+The Revised Metal Gear D is the more advanced Metal Gear model featured in Metal Gear 2: Solid Snake.
 Metal Gear D is equipped with a Vulcan cannon and a six-missile pod.
-The improved model was also built by Dr. Madnar, willingly this time after his radical ideas were rejected by the Western scientific community.
+The improved model was also built by Dr. Pettrovich, willingly this time after his radical ideas were rejected by the Western scientific community.
 The Metal Gear is piloted by Gray Fox and can only be destroyed by Solid Snake throwing grenades over its feet.
-This Metal Gear's mecha design was chosen through an internal contest between Konami's artists, with the primary criterion being realism.
-The final design is credited to Tomohiro Nishio.
+This Metal Gear's mecha design was chosen through an internal contest between Konami's development staff, with the primary criterion being realism.
+The final design is credited to Tomohiro Nishio, who also built the Metal Gear model that was used in magazine advertisements, which was repurposed from a certain retail resin kit.